tomashavlas/container-nginx/1.12/root/usr/share/container-entrypoint/nginx/README.md

 Usage
 -----

-This image can be used as a base image for other applications based on NGINX http and reverse proxy server.
+This image can be used as a base image for other applications based on NGINX HTTP and reverse proxy server.

 This will create container named `nginx` running NGINX, serving data from `/wwwdata` directory.
 Port `8080` will be exposed and mapped to the host.